uladcharn/uladcharn.github.io/index.md

 Traditionally, fractionally-integrated time series models (ex.
 ARFIMA, FIGARCH, etc.) are widely used in modeling applications for data exhibiting long-memory across the data entrees.
 On the other hand, many ML methods often struggle to capture such complex temporal dynamics, posing new statistical and computational challenges, and I aim to develop novel learning methods with capacities for handling "long-memoryness" along with statistical theory to address this fundamental limitation.

----

-# Reach out to me via
+Feel free to reach out to me via

 - [LinkedIn](https://www.linkedin.com/in/uladzimir-charniauski-900b7a246/)
 - [Email](uladzimir.charniauski@uconn.edu)